We are delighted that seven of our departments have been ranked in The Legal 500 UK 2017:

 The Art and Cultural Property stays strong in Tier 3 with Hetty Gleave recognised as “doing high-quality work and is a real expert who really knows her stuff”.
 Gregor Kleinknecht is also highlighted as a “tough litigator” who is prominent in this area.
 The guide praises the “very knowledgeable” and “experienced” Alexandra Sarkis for being ‘excellent with clients”.
 Petra Warrington is also highlighted for providing ‘great support within the team’.

 The Charities and Not-for-Profit department is ranked in Tier 3.
-The department is described as “strong” and is praised for assisting clients “in a friendly and professional way”.
+The department is described as being led by the experienced Paul Almy who heads a ‘strong’ team and is praised for assisting clients “in a friendly and professional way”.
 Dominik Opalinski and Jamie Lester are highlighted for their “very thorough” and “creative legal minds”.

 The Contentious Trusts and Probate department is ranked in Tier 3.
 Richard Kershaw is ranked as a ‘Leading Individual’ and he is highly praised for being “an impressively clear thinker who makes sound judgements based on the correct combination of legal, tactical and practical considerations.”
 David Draisey is also recommended.